Relocating from Canada Updated June 2026

 What Canadian nationals specifically need to know

-Entry rules, tax treaty provisions, document requirements, and banking considerations vary by nationality.
+Entry rules, tax treatment, document requirements, and banking considerations vary by nationality.
 Here are the specifics that apply to Canadian passport holders.

 Entry & visa rules